LeTanque/React-Insta-Clone/README.md

 Notes:

   - The Higher Order Component used for authentication works by currying App and LoginPage
   - Styled components and Less are used for styling
+    - yarn add styled-components
+    - yarn add -D babel-plugin-styled-components

 ## Introduction